5 Ways to Check Your Tennessee EBT Balance

 SHARE

-Your EBT card provides access to benefits from the Supplemental Nutrition Assistance Program (SNAP) and EBT Cash programs, such as Temporary Assistance for Needy Families (TANF).
-Regularly checking your available funds is important for managing your household budget and avoiding payment issues when you shop.
+Your EBT card provides benefits from the Supplemental Nutrition Assistance Program (SNAP) and EBT Cash, such as Temporary Assistance for Needy Families (TANF).
+Effectively managing your EBT balance is important for budgeting and avoiding shortages.
+A regular EBT balance check in Tennessee helps you stay informed.

 How to Check Your EBT Balance in Tennessee

-1. Go to the ConnectEBT website and choose the Tennessee card option.
+1. Go to the ConnectEBT website and choose the card image for the state.

-2. Enter your User ID and password.
+2. Enter your User ID and Password to log in.
 If you are a first-time user, click “CREATE NEW ACCOUNT” and provide the primary cardholder’s Social Security number, date of birth, and 16-digit EBT card number.
-You will then choose a User ID and password.
+You will also need to choose a User ID and Password.

-3. Once logged in, the “Account Summary” screen will show your current SNAP and Families First balances.
+3. Once logged in, the “Account Summary” screen displays your current SNAP and Families First balances.

-4. You can also click “Transaction History” to review recent purchases or “Change PIN” to update your PIN.
+4. You can also click “Transaction History” to review the last 30 days of activity or select “Change PIN” to update your security code.

 5. Log out of your account when you are finished.

-1. Download the app from the Apple App Store or Google Play.
+1. Download the Benny app from the Apple App Store or Google Play.

-2. Create an account with your email or phone number and a password.
+2. Create an account using your email or phone number and a password.
+Then, choose your state, enter your ZIP code, and link your EBT card by providing the 16-digit card number and PIN.

-The app also offers cash-back rewards on EBT purchases at many stores, including Walmart, Costco, Walgreens, and Trader Joe’s.
+In addition to balance inquiries, the Benny app also gives cash-back rewards on eligible EBT purchases at participating stores like Walmart, Costco, and Walgreens.

-2. Enter your 16-digit EBT card number and 4-digit PIN when prompted.
+2. Enter your 16-digit EBT card number and then your 4-digit PIN when prompted.

-3. Press “1” to hear your SNAP food balance or “2” for your Families First cash balance.
+3. Press “1” to hear your SNAP food balance or “2” for your Families First EBT Cash balance.
 You can also stay on the line to speak with an agent.

-4. Support is available in English, Spanish, Arabic, and Somali.
-You can also say “interpreter” to access interpreter services for other languages.
+4. Language support is available in English, Spanish, Arabic, and Somali.
+You can also say “interpreter” to access additional language services.

-Looking at your most recent store receipt is a simple way to see your remaining funds.
+Reviewing your most recent store receipt is a simple way to see your remaining funds after a transaction.

-1. After you complete a purchase with your EBT card, take the printed receipt.
+1. After completing a purchase with your EBT card, take the printed receipt.

-2. Look near the bottom for “SNAP BAL” and “CASH BAL” to see the exact amount remaining.
+2. Look near the bottom of the receipt for the lines marked “SNAP BAL” and “CASH BAL” to see the exact amounts remaining.

 3. You can save the receipt or take a photo of it for future reference.

-Using an ATM allows you to check your Families First (TANF) EBT Cash balance, though it will not show your SNAP funds.
+Performing an inquiry at an ATM allows you to view your EBT Cash balance, though it will not show your SNAP funds.

-2. Insert your EBT card, enter your PIN, and choose the “Balance Inquiry” option.
+2. Insert your EBT card, enter your 4-digit PIN, and choose the “Balance Inquiry” option.

-3. Select “Checking” to view your current Families First cash balance on the screen.
+3. Select “Checking” to view your current Families First cash balance on the screen or on a printed receipt.
+Press “Cancel” to end the session.

-Since this method only shows your EBT Cash funds, you can check your SNAP balance by calling the customer service line or by using the Benny app.
+Since this method only shows your cash benefits, you will need another way to check Tennessee EBT balance for your SNAP funds.
+You can do this by calling the customer service hotline or by using the Benny app.

 Download the app